mathiasvr/torrent-project-api/README.md

   tp.magnet(result.torrents[0], function (err, link) {
     if (err) return console.error(err)
-    console.log('Here is a magnet link it:')
+    console.log('Here is a magnet link for it:') console.log(link)
-    console.log(link)
   })
 })